Tung-Sol: Lamps

 Tung-Sol manufactured right hand drive lamps to supplier LUCAS, showing the LUCAS logo in the center of the lamp and a T-S stamping with model number on the rear side.
-There were a 7" beam used in English cars for example model 7002 at 60 volts with 45 amps.
+There were a 7" beam used in English cars for example model 7002 rated at 60W high beam / 45W low beam.

 Electronics

 Tung Sol Electric, Inc., of Newark was one supplier that produced electron tubes for the IBM 701 Data Processing System, a military scientific computer introduced in 1952.

 The issue of Signal magazine, dated January–February 1953, shows an advertisement from Tung-Sol indicating they only make tubes- no sets, and no equipment.

 Tung-Sol created the 6550 vacuum tube, a specialized Hi-Fi audio tube in 1954.

 The 1956 Hewlett-Packard MODEL 650A Test Oscillator Operator and Service Manual indicated Tung-Sol as a replacement parts designated manufacturer without a part referenced in the specific model.

 On October 1, 1959, Tung-Sol provided a Price List on Electron Tubes for its commercial and government customers to purchase in bulk pricing.
 There were industrial, special purpose, military tubes and receiving tubes.
 Based on the information, 43% (3 pages of parts) were industrial, special purpose, military tubes to 57% (2 pages with double columns of parts) were receiving tubes and model numbers with descriptions.